ryanw-mobile/GMap2ICal/README.md

 This App is fully functional.

-* More unit tests are being written to increase coverage
+* More unit tests are being written to increase coverage and protect changes
-* Dependency Injection.
-Probably Koin
+* Dependency Injection: Koin
 * Unit tests for composable functions
 * Integrate SQLite as preferences store, and Google Maps Place API caches
-* Major UI rework - with multiple screens/navigation
+* Major UI rework - migrate code-based profiles to UI config options

 ## Background